Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 In light of this result, we may assume that $K$ is presented in $\gamma$-canonical form, for any constant $\gamma$ (depending on dimension), and that $\eps$ has been appropriately scaled.
 (This scaling will only affect the constant factors hidden in our asymptotic bounds.
 The transformation also preserves directionally sensitive notions of approximation~\cite{AFM17c}.)
 Henceforth, we will focus on the problem of $\eps$-approximating a convex body $K$ in canonical form.

 Finally, we define two useful notions of distance from the boundary of a convex body.
 Let $K$ be a convex body and let $x$ be a point.
 Define $\delta(x)$ to be the minimum distance from $x$ to any point on $\bd K$.
 We define a ray-based notion of distance of a point $x$ as well.
 Consider the intersection point $p$ of $\bd K$ and the ray emanating from $O$ and passing through $x$.
 Define $x$'s \emph{ray-distance}, denoted $\ray(x)$, to be $\|x p\|$ (see Figure~\ref{f:cap}(a)).
 We have the following lemma, which shows that for points inside a convex body in $\gamma$-canonical form for constant $\gamma$, these two distance measures are the same to within a constant factor.
+The lemma is a straightforward modification of Lemma~{4.2} in \cite{AFM17a} (by replacing the ratios of the radii of the inner and outer balls, which was $1/d$ there and $\gamma$ here).

 \begin{lemma} Let $K$ be a convex body in $\gamma$-canonical form.
 For any point $x \in K$, $\delta(x) \le \ray(x) \le \delta(x) / \gamma$. \end{lemma}